 How American Addiction Centers Can Help

 As a leader among providers of addiction treatment in the United States, American Addiction Centers (AAC) is at the forefront of helping people reclaim their lives from addiction to benzodiazepines and other drugs.
 American Addiction Centers provides care that treats people as a whole, by offering evidence-based care focused on addressing the underlying causes that contribute to addiction, as well as physical and mental health disorders, and readjusting socially without the use of substances.7

 Our treatment model focuses on identifying any existing mental illnesses or mental health issues that may stimulate the need to cope with issues by using benzodiazepines

-Our treatment facilities then focus on providing an initial support system for those attending treatment and teach them healthier ways to cope with their alcohol dependence.
+Our treatment facilities then focus on providing an initial support system for those attending treatment and teach them healthier ways to cope with their addiction.

-We offer a full continuum of care that encompasses the primary types of treatment all the way from detox for those initially struggling to aftercare options like sober-living, counseling sessions, and support groups for the recovering alcoholic.
+We offer a full continuum of care that encompasses the primary types of treatment all the way from detox for those initially struggling to aftercare options like sober-living, counseling sessions, and support groups for those simply maintaining their recovery.